Zone Green NYC(Last Updated On: May 20, 2019)

 If a building is located in a sunny place, photovoltaic panels could create a significant amount of renewable energy.
 New York is now allowing photo voltaic panels or PV panels on all flat roofs below the parapet.
 However, solar panels that stick out above the parapet would be subject to limits on roof coverage and height.
 Solar panels are now allowed on sloping roofs as well up to 18″ over the roof height limit.

-Green roofs have a number of benefits including reducing storm water runoff, increasing air quality, decreasing the urban heat island effect, increasing insulation to the roof, creating habitats for wildlife, prolonging the longevity of the roof.
+Green roofs have a number of benefits including reducing storm water runoff, increasing air quality, decreasing the urban heat island effect, increasing insulation to the roof, creating habitats for wildlife, and prolonging the longevity of the roof.
 New York is allowing green roofs to be built on any building, provided that their elements stay below the parapet and the building’s structure is stable enough to bear the weight.
 You may also want to look into Green Roof Tax Abatement in NYC and Roof Garden Options.

 Greenhouses allow occupants to grow fruits and vegetables year round.
 Locally grown food is more sustainable because it does not need to be transported from distant farms.
 In addition, greenhouses do not need pesticides since they are grown in a closed environment.